 The purchasing process: How timely is the supplier’s acknowledgment of your PO?

 The CoA scores: How well did the supplier meet your specifications?

 The receiving process: Does the product arrive when the supplier said it would come and are there any issues at receipt?

 The QA process: Does your testing validate the attributes your supplier told you they measured?

 The floor feedback process: How frequently is your supplier’s material involved with production-floor issues even though it may have cleared all previous hurdles?

 The documentation process: Is documentation submission timely, and does it meet your requirements?

 Supplier scorecards are a vital tool for improving supplier relationships.
-Many TraceGains customers find that the first scorecard generated for their suppliers is falls short of expectations - but by sharing the results and openly discussing why they emphasized specific metrics, they improve the relationship.
+Many TraceGains customers find that the first scorecard generated for their suppliers falls short of expectations - but by sharing the results and openly discussing why they emphasized specific metrics, they improve the relationship.
 The majority of scores climb steadily month-over-month, provided companies share results and use them to start a dialogue with their suppliers.

 Supplier Management streamlines supplier qualification and sourcing, automates scorecarding, collects and digitizes supplier documents, extracts data from those documents, and organizes it into supplier performance dashboards and reports.
 Want to learn more?
 Read more about Supplier Management here.